zahzag/MM1-Software/README.md

 #### o	sudo systemctl enable sysstat && sudo systemctl start sysstat
 ### •	mpstat -P 3 1 > cpu3.log

-At the end of server jobs handling , the mpstat calculate the average cpu core utilization on this time intervale , then we took this result and add to excel file using a python script
+At the end of server jobs handling , the mpstat calculate the average CPU core utilization on this time intervale , then we took this result and add to excel file using a python script

 # CPU Power consumption
 The CPU power consumption is the consumed power by CPU core 3 while the server handling jobs There are several tools that monito CPU power consumption , like powerstat , turbostat ..

-## Powerstat
+## Powerstat (recommended)
 Powerstat measures the power consumption of a laptop using the ACPI battery information.
 The output is like vmstat but also shows power consumption statistics.

 ### Fedora